retrievium/docs/docs/running-locally/using-virtual-machine.md

 There is still some things that need to be installed beforehand, but it is much less than [the alternative](./without-virtual-machine/getting-started.md).

+> **WARNING:** This setup does not currently support Apple M1 processors, due to Virtual Box not running on anything but x86, you will have to follow the other tutorial for now.

 ## Setup

 - 1 - [Install Virtual Box](https://www.virtualbox.org/wiki/Downloads)